prcore/docs/content/development/plugin-system/add-new-plugin/algorithm.md

 You can get the data by using `self.get_data()[key]`.

+The expected output is a string.
+An empty string means that the algorithm is ready to be trained.
+If the string is not empty, PrCore will show the error message to the user.

 ## train

 When `preprocess` is finished, PrCore will call the `train` function to train the algorithm.